ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/rak4200-evaluation-board/quickstart.md

 5. [RAKDAP1 DAPLink Tool](https://store.rakwireless.com/products/daplink-tool?utm_source=RAKDAP1&utm_medium=Document&utm_campaign=BuyFromStore)

 :::tip NOTE
 To have an optimal antenna matching for the Low and High LoRa bands, there are two types of modules with different hardware.
-The L-type module only works for the 433 MHz and 470 MHz LoRa bands.
-The H type module is for the 868 MHz to 923 MHz (the rest of the spectrum).
+The L-type module only works for the 433&nbsp;MHz and 470&nbsp;MHz LoRa bands.
+The H type module is for the 868&nbsp;MHz to 923&nbsp;MHz (the rest of the spectrum).
 Note that the hardware is specific for your selected band and can't be changed.
 :::

 ### What's included in the Package?